balusreekanth/ios-asterisk-push/README.md

 ### Background:

-##### One may find creating a  push notifcation service  for general purpose applications is pretty easy.
+##### One may find creating a  push notifcation service  for general purpose applications is effortless.
 But configuring a functional push notification service for SIP client in conjunction with Asterisk based PBX system is not that straight forward .
 ##### After a long search for a usable push notification service for FreePbx all over internet and could not able to accumulate everything needed to make a fully functional Push Notification service , I decided to write simple scripts using shell and php

 ### Prerequisites

 ##### 1.[edamov/pushok](https://github.com/edamov/pushok)
 This will connect to Apple APN servers and send notifications .
-Ofcourse you can use any other librray or even you can write your own scripts or simply use curl.
+Ofcourse you can use any other library or you can even write your own scripts or simply use curl.
 Remember Apple needs a persistant connection to APNs servers or it may flag your curl request as spam bots.

 ##### 2.PHP, Mysql and your favourite shell
 There is one [shell script](https://github.com/balusreekanth/ios-asterisk-push/blob/master/asterisk_reg.sh) in this repository to check asterisk logs for registartion requests and save the Registration contact information in database .